mcrice123/morphic2/src/pages/book1/book-1-page-31.md

     'Panel 2.',
     "\n",
     'In a zoomed out view of the ravine, the black silhouettes of the girls splash toward the left side of the panel onto the grassy bank, towards the tall, round trees.
-A large mass of vines on the right side of the panel creep down the grassy hill after them, the green glow starting to fade as the rustling slows down.', "\n\n",
+A large mass of vines on the right side of the panel creep down the grassy hill after them, the limegreen glow starting to fade as the rustling slows down.', "\n\n",

     'Panel 3.',